mgussekloo/tabnavigation/README.md

 1. Upload the contents of this archive to a folder named `tabnavigation` in your Symphony `extensions` folder.

-2. Go to the Extensions-page in Symphony CMS and enable Tabnavigation.
+2. Go to the Extensions-page in Symphony CMS and enable tabnavigation.

 Usage
 -----